 - Painful ejaculation

-- Pain in the back, hips or pelvis that doesn’t go away
+- Pain in the back, hips or pelvis that doesn’t go away (this symptom is most associated with advanced prostate cancer since it commonly spreads to the bones)

 - Understand his risk of prostate cancer